 Finally, we show in the bottom panel of Fig. 5.3.2 a comparison of the cross sections corresponding to a rate of 3 events/kg year, with the different approximations for the two-phonon structure factor.
 We assume $\omega > 40$ meV, since for lower thresholds the rate is dominated by single-phonon production [42].
 We emphasize that here we are only illustrating that the incoherent approximation is within a factor of few of the full structure factor, as long as the same assumptions are made for the phonon dispersion relations.
-Therefore, we restrict our comparison to $m{\chi} <$ MeV such that we can restrict to $q < q{BZ}$ .
+Therefore, we restrict our comparison to $m{\chi} <$ MeV such that we can restrict to $q < q{\rm BZ}$.
 The incoherent approximation underestimates the rate by a factor of few in the harmonic limit, and up to an order of magnitude when anharmonic interactions are included.
 Using the true density of states slightly improves the agreement.
 Though this comparison only applies to a limited q range, our result suggests that the incoherent approximation should give a reasonable, order-of-magnitude estimate for multiphonon production even at low q.
-We expect this uncertainty to decrease for larger q where the incoherent approximation is most justified, and in particular we will see that the incoherent approximation is most justified, and in particular we will see that the incoherent approximation is most justified, and in particular we will see that the incoherent approximation is most justified.
+We expect this uncertainty to decrease for larger q where the incoherent approximation is most justified, and in particular we will see that the incoherent approximation reproduces the expected rate in the free nuclear recoil limit, as discussed in the next sections.